sumeer1/scAEGAN/README.md

 ```
 # Required libraries for evaluation

-To evaluation with the scripts in the Analysis folder on the scAEGAN generated data following libraries are required:
+* To evaluate with the given scripts in the Analysis folder on the scAEGAN generated data following libraries are required:
 ```
 Seurat
 clusteval